 Part II: Small Group Discussion

-During the Discernment Conversation, you will enter into small groups to share your reflections, consider other perspectives, reflect on the realities of living in an intentional community.
+During the Discernment Conversation, you will have time as a small group to share your reflections, consider other perspectives and reflect on the realities of living in an intentional community.

 What questions do you have that you might bring to this space?
 How can your questions generate conversation around committing to the program for both yourself and others?